mark-watson/hy-lisp-python-book/manuscript/langchain.md

   (llm prompt_text))
 ```

-You can use the ChatGPT web interface to experiment with prompts and when you find a pattern that works well then write a Python script like the last example, but changing the data you supply in the **PromptTemplate** instance.
+You can use the ChatGPT web interface to experiment with prompts.
+When you find a pattern that works well then write a Python script like the last example, changing the data you supply in the **PromptTemplate** instance.

 Here are two examples of this code for getting information about  Canada and Germany: